tomvandeneede/palette2-plugin-extracolor/README.md

 This OctoPrint plugin enables connection and communication between OctoPrint and your [Palette 2](https://www.mosaicmfg.com/products/palette-2).

-This is version has a very small change to slow the printer down at the start of a splice to 50% and to speed it back up as soon as the splice has finished, using the previous value.

-To do this, we are injecting a simple "M220 S50 B"  when we detect a "O97 U25 D0" command.
-Then when we detect a O97 U25 D1 (Splice Finished) - We inject a "M220 R" to restore to the previously saved speed.
+This fork has a few little feature enhancements;
+* Display Last Ping statistic on Printer Status Line via M117
+    * Enable/Disable via Palette2 Settings panel
+* Ability to control feed rates via M220 during Splices
+    * Enable/Disable via Palette2 Settings panel
+    * Set NORMAL/SLOW feed rate percentage via Palette2 Settings panel
+* Display when splice occurring as a status line in Palette2 information tab.

-Details on the M220 command can be found here;
+Details on the M220 and M117 commands can be found here;
 https://github.com/prusa3d/Prusa-Firmware/wiki/Supported-G-codes

 This has been only tested on a Original Prusa i3 Mk3.